Blog > How To Sell At Craft Fairs and Trade Shows

 2. Share A Pitch!

-This can cut down costs if you are new to this, but check with the event organisor if this is OK to share.
+This can cut down costs if you are new to this but check with the event organiser if this is OK to share.
 They may pair you with a friend or sell half tables and match you up with another artist.
 Also consider just bringing a friend along for your first event if you are nervous.

 Artists are a friendly bunch so don’t be scared to ask questions if you are unsure or want help or suggestions or someone to watch your stall while you nip to the toilet / grab some cake!

-3. Don’t be so critical of your own work if it doesn’t sell.
+3. Don’t be critical of your own work if it doesn’t sell.

 Artists can come across as rude if constantly on a phone or reading, try and engage in something creative if you can and this will interest the customers and spark conversation.